 Our thoughts remain with those who lost their lives or were injured in the tragedy at Sandilands, and we continue to do all we can to support everyone affected.

-The Rail Accident Investigation Branch (RAIB) has now published the report on its investigation into the incident.
-We welcome this report and will continue to work alongside the RAIB, the Office of Rail and Road and First Group, who operate the tram network, to ensure all of the recommendations outlined are met.
-We have now also published our own investigative report.
+The Rail Accident Investigation Branch (RAIB) published the report on its investigation into the incident in December 2017 with a further addendum published in October 2018.
+We welcome these reports and have continued to work alongside the RAIB, the Office of Rail and Road (ORR) and First Group, who operate the tram network, to ensure all of the recommendations outlined are met.
+We have made significant progress on the recommendations set out by the RAIB and have completed some of the most vital.
+We have also published our own investigative report.

 Since the incident we have introduced a wide range of additional safety measures to make sure such a tragedy can never happen again.
 These include new signage and warning systems for drivers, additional speed restrictions, enhanced speed monitoring and an upgrade of the CCTV recording system.

 We have enhanced the customer complaints process so that all reports are now managed by one dedicated TfL team and any that relate to safety are prioritised for immediate investigation.
-And the TfL Sarah Hope line remains available to all those affected and continues to provide help with counselling and other support to anyone who needs it.
+Improvements have also been made to our website to make it easier to report a safety related incident.
+The TfL Sarah Hope line remains available to all those affected and continues to provide help with counselling and other support to anyone who needs it.

 We also continue to work with the wider tram industry to ensure that lessons are learned from this incident and that we introduce any further measures that could improve the safety of trams across the UK.